Aegon: Banking services

-AEGON also operates a direct bank under the brand name "Knab" in the Netherlands.
+AEGON also operated a direct bank under the brand name "Knab" in the Netherlands.
 Soon after it was founded in 2012 the bank came under criticism for having the highest cost for any transaction account compared to other Dutch banks.
 Knab responded by saying that other banks hid many of its costs in other products.

 Sponsorships

 In 2008, Aegon became the official sponsor of the Dutch football team AFC Ajax, in a deal which lasted for seven years.
 Ajax's uniform featured the Aegon logo across the chest.
 Aegon became the third sponsor of Ajax (TDK sponsored Ajax since 1982 until 1991, and ABN AMRO sponsored the team from 1991 till 2008).
 As of late 2008, Aegon also sponsor the Lawn Tennis Association.
 A sponsorship package was agreed with the LTA and Aegon's name will appear on all four pillars of British Tennis, including many professional tournaments, one of which is the AEGON Championships, an ATP grasscourt professional tennis tournament in June in London, taking over from Stella Artois, who had sponsored the event since 1979.
 Since 2004, Transamerica has been the primary sponsor of the American golfer Zach Johnson.
 AEGON is one of the strategic industry partners with Duisenberg school of finance.